How the Yandex.Direct auction works

 The four display locations in the ad block have the following clickability coefficients: X1 = 1; X2 = 0.85; X3 = 0.75; X4 = 0.65.
 Five ads participate in an auction with keyword bids of 10, 7, 5, 3, and 2 RUB.
 The CTR forecasts for the impression in question are as follows: CTR1 = CTR3 = CTR4 = CTR5 = 10%, CTR2 = 12% (provided that the quality coefficients are the same).

-GSP auction rules are used to determine the click price in Yandex search blocks starting from the second page, on the “All ads” page, on YAN content sites, and in ad exchanges.
-The click price is determined by the rate set by the closest competitor.
+GSP auction rules are used to determine the click price on YAN content sites and in ad exchanges.
+The click price is determined by the bid set by the closest competitor.
+For example, if only one ad is placed in the block, then the cost per click for the advertiser who won the auction will be equal to the bid of the participant who took second place.

-Four advertisers compete for impressions in dynamic placement, their keyword bids are 10, 7, 5, and 2 RUB respectively, and their quality coefficients and CTR forecasts are all the same.
-Research has shown that an ad in the first position draws the most traffic and second and third position get 85% and 75% of the maximum possible traffic respectively.
+Four advertisers compete for impressions in a block for three ads (for three positions).
+Their bids are 10, 7, 5, and 2 rubles respectively, and their quality coefficients and CTR forecasts are all the same.
+Let's assume that an ad in the first position in the block draws the most traffic while the second and third positions get 85% and 75% of the maximum possible traffic, respectively.

 The number one advertiser will get the first position.
 Their ad will get the maximum possible traffic for the given keyword.
 Every click on that ad will cost 7 rubles.